terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

-Which will generate code for all stacks using the filename `provider.tf`:
+Which will generate code for all stacks, creating a file named `provider.tf` on each stack:

 ```hcl
 provider "name" {